kauffmann/Reverb/README.md

 A feedback delay network reverb based on Geraint Luft's "Let's write a reverb," talk.

-	Dependency: it uses Geraint Luft's DSP library https://github.com/Signalsmith-Audio/dsp
+	Dependency: it uses Geraint Luft's DSP library https://github.com/Signalsmith-Audio/dsp This is included in project as my custom library, as I had to change the file windows.h to custom-windows.h to avoid conflict.

+	It use JUCE https://juce.com/ Please check license if you are using this.

 	Talk: https://www.youtube.com/watch?v=QWnD30xHjW4
 	Geraint Luft:  https://signalsmith-audio.co.uk/